 Best practice dictates that the Head of Internal Audit must report to those charged with governance.
-In SLC this means that the Audit and Compliance Manager reports to the Corporate Management Team (CMT), which is made up of Executive Directors covering all Council Resources, who for the purposes of PSIAS are defined as Senior Management.
-The CMT endorses, as a minimum the Internal Audit Plan and the Internal Audit Annual Report, which provides the opinion on the Council's internal control environment for both financial and operational matters and its overall governance arrangements.
+In SLC this means that the Audit and Compliance Manager reports to the Corporate Management Team (CMT) and the RASC.

+The CMT is made up of Executive Directors covering all Council Resources, who for the purposes of PSIAS are defined as Senior Management.
+The CMT endorses, as a minimum the Internal Audit Plan and the Internal Audit Annual Report, which provides the opinion on the adequacy and effectiveness of the Council's governnace, risk management and control arrangements.

-Internal Audit also reports plans, annual assurance and all findings to the RASF who will in turn recommend further reporting to the Executive Committee.
+Internal Audit also reports plans, annual assurance and all findings to the RASC.
 For external clients, reports and opinions will also be offered to audit committees, where these exist, or to client Boards and senior management teams.